UgnilJoZ/minetest-worldmapper/README.md

 It generates a view of the world from above, rendering one pixel per voxel.

+This project is only tested on Linux.
+If you have Windows and it doesn't work, please file a bug report.

 ## Usage
 First, compile the project with cargo: